Household Moving Help Tips Moving Help Links

 Other Moving Help Tips

-Mountain Moving & Storage offers these moving tips to ensure a stress-free relocation.
+Mountain Moving & Storage offers these moving help tips to ensure a stress-free relocation.

 1. Plan on transporting items such as money, jewelry and important papers.

 2. All items that are flammable, explosive or corrosive must be moved.
 This includes aerosol cans, fire extinguishers, paints and paint cleaners, ammonia and bleach.